 Shah further noted that it is an auspicious happening that the young Naidu who participated in movement against Article 370 in his youth, was the Chairman of the Upper House when the resolution was passed.
 He said, “I had no confusion in my mind as Home Minister of India on what would happen after Article 370 is abrogated.
 I am confident that Jammu and Kashmir would progress on the path of development and prosperity.
 Yet while introducing the resolution on Article 370 in the Upper House, I had apprehensions on how the House would function, as the Government does not have majority in Rajya Sabha”.
 Commending him for his neutrality and leadership during the discussion in Rajya Sabha on Article 370, Shah congratulated Naidu for his exceptional leadership in conducting the proceedings of the House, maintaining the decorum of the House and getting the resolutions and bills regarding J&K passed.

-The Event was graced by the Governor of Tamil Nadu, Shri Banwarilal Purohit, Union Minister for Information & Broadcasting, Environment, Forests & Climate Change, Shri Prakash Javadekar, Chief Minister of Tamil Nadu, Shri Edappadi K. Palanisamy, Deputy Chief Minister, Tamil Nadu, Shri O. Panneerselvam, eminent scientists like Prof M.S Swaminathan, Dr. K. Kasturirangan and Members of Parliament from various parties, among other dignitaries.
+The Event was graced by the Governor of Tamil Nadu, Banwarilal Purohit, Union Minister for Information & Broadcasting, Environment, Forests & Climate Change, Prakash Javadekar, Chief Minister of Tamil Nadu, Edappadi K. Palanisamy, Deputy Chief Minister, Tamil Nadu, O. Panneerselvam, eminent scientists like Prof M.S Swaminathan, Dr. K. Kasturirangan and Members of Parliament from various parties, among other dignitaries.